jasonaaronwilson/c-armyknife-lib/src-doc/buffer.md

 Format like printf but append the result to the passed in buffer (returning a new buffer in case the buffer exceeded it's capacity).

+## @function buffer_region_contains

+Determine if a buffer contains the specified text within a region.

 ## @function buffer_replace_all

 Find all occurences of original_text and replace them with